jlooper/curriculum-template/README.md

 We have chosen two pedagogical tenets while building this curriculum: ensuring that it is project-based and that it includes frequent quizzes.
 By the end of this series, students will have built a typing game, a virtual terrarium, a 'green' browser extension, a 'space invaders' type game, and a business-type banking app, and will have learned the basics of JavaScript, HTML, and CSS along with the modern toolchain of today's web developer.

 By ensuring that the content aligns with projects, the process is made more engaging for students and retention of concepts will be augmented.
-We also wrote several starter lessons in JavaScript basics to introduce concepts, paired with video from the "[Beginners Series to: JavaScript](https://channel9.msdn.com/Series/Beginners-Series-to-JavaScript?WT.mc_id=academic-13441-cxa)" collection of video tutorials, some of whose authors contributed to this curriculum.
+We also wrote several starter lessons in JavaScript basics to introduce concepts, paired with video from the "[Link Video Series Here](youtube)" collection of video tutorials, some of whose authors contributed to this curriculum.

 In addition, a low-stakes quiz before a class sets the intention of the student towards learning a topic, while a second quiz after class ensures further retention.
 This curriculum was designed to be flexible and fun and can be taken in whole or in part.
 The projects start small and become increasingly complex by the end of the 12 week cycle.